Treating essential tremor

 - worsening of pre-existing asthma or heart failure

-Primidone is an anticonvulsant, also used to treat epilepsy.
+Primidone is an anticonvulsant, used to treat epilepsy, which also seems to help reduce essential tremor.
 Possible side effects include low blood pressure, drowsiness and feeling sick.

 Another anticonvulsant, called topiramate, may also sometimes be used.
-If these medicines do not work on their own, a combination of propranolol and an anticonvulsant may be recommended.
+If these medicines don't work on their own, a combination of propranolol and an anticonvulsant may be recommended.

-If combining the above medicines does not work, there is some evidence that sedatives such as clonazepam and alprazolam can help.
+If combining the above medicines doesn't work, there's some evidence that sedatives such as clonazepam and alprazolam can help.
 These may improve your tremor because they reduce anxiety, which can often make the tremor worse.
-However, sedatives can cause drowsiness and there is a risk you may become dependent on them.
+However, sedatives can cause drowsiness and there's a risk you may become dependent on them.

 In rare cases, if the medicines described above prove to be ineffective, botulinum toxin may be used to treat essential tremor.
 The botulinum toxin is injected directly into the trembling muscles to block nerve transmissions and relax the muscles.

-Botulinum toxin type A is a powerful poison that is clinically safe when used in minute doses.
-It is sometimes used to treat dystonic tremor, which is a different type of tremor that causes involuntary muscle spasms and contractions (tightening).
+Botulinum toxin type A is a powerful poison that's clinically safe when used in minute doses.
+It's sometimes used to treat dystonic tremor rather than essential tremor.
+Dystonic tremor is a different type of tremor which causes involuntary muscle spasms and contractions (tightening).

-Sometimes the essential tremor may be so severe that it significantly interferes with normal activity and does not respond to medication.
+Sometimes the essential tremor may be so severe it significantly interferes with normal activity and doesn't respond to medication.
 In these rare cases, surgery may be considered.
 There are two types of surgery: